DrKratz1/Javadoc-Commenter/README.md

 7. All done!

-8. (Optional) If you would like to take out all JavaDoc Comments, type "3" and it will delete EVERY JAVADOC COMMENT MADE.
+8. (Optional) If you would like to take out all JavaDoc Comments, type "3" and it will delete **EVERY JAVADOC COMMENT MADE** - make sure you have all JavaDoc related comments backed up into generated csv files.